sutterj/katesutter-site/src/content/pages/index.md

   ctaText: About Me
   ctaLink: /about
 ---
 Kate Sutter is a ceramic artist working in Lubbock, Texas.
-Originally from Pennsylvania, she received a Biochemistry Bachelors of Science degree from Allegheny College in 2020.
+Originally from Pennsylvania, she received a Biochemistry B.S. from Allegheny College in 2020.
 She is currently pursuing a Masters of Fine Arts at Texas Tech University.